-After taking the aforementioned radii of the grains, one can show that the inactivation time-scales are: $\tau\simeq 1.2$ yrs for $r = 3\times 10^{-5}$ cm, $\tau\simeq 200$ yrs for $r = 5\times 10^{-5}$ cm and $\tau\simeq 10^7$ yrs for $r = 10^{-4}$ cm respectively.
-This means that living organisms might be transported on distances respectively $13AU$ for $r = 3\times 10^{-5}$ cm, $1500AU$ for $r = 5\times 10^{-5}$ cm and $140 ly$ for $r = 10^{-4}$ cm.
+After taking the aforementioned radii of the grains, one can show that the inactivation time scales are: $\tau\simeq 1.2$ yr for $r = 3\times 10^{-5}$ cm, $\tau\simeq 200$ yrs for $r = 5\times 10^{-5}$ cm, and $\tau\simeq 10^7$ yrs for $r = 10^{-4}$ cm respectively.
+This means that living organisms might be transported on distances respectively $13AU$ for $r = 3\times 10^{-5}$ cm, $0.42$ pc for $r = 5\times 10^{-5}$ cm and $43$ pc for $r = 10^{-4}$ cm.
 Therefore, in the case of Earth, it is quite possible that life has been transported to other planets in the solar system.
 But the most fascinating scenario concerns the dust grains with $r = 10^{-4}$ cm, where the mantle can survive the living bacteria for $10^7$ yrs, implying that the grains might reach $10^3$ stars.
-It is worth noting that after inactivation, the complex molecules still might be transported to distant worlds and as it has already been emphasised almost $10^5$ stars might be influenced by these grains.
+It is worth noting that after inactivation, the complex molecules might still be transported to distant worlds and, as has already been emphasized, almost $10^5$ stars could be influenced by these grains.

-Another issue we would like to address is a flux of dust particles transporting complex molecules to another planet.
-In \cite{berera}, the author analyzing the data of space dust \citep{flux1,flux2,flux3,flux4,flux5} came to the conclusion that the flux of dust particles leaving the Earth's gravitational field is $\mathcal{F}_0\simeq 1$ cm$^{-2}$s$^{-1}$.
+Another issue we would like to address is the flux of dust particles transporting complex molecules to another planet.
+In \cite{berera}, the author analyzing the data of space dust \cite{flux1,flux2,flux3,flux4,flux5} came to the conclusion that the flux of dust particles leaving the Earth's gravitational field is $\mathcal{F}_0\simeq 1$ cm$^{-2}$s$^{-1}$.
 Then, the flux on a distance, $R$, writes as $\mathcal{F}\simeq\mathcal{F}_0R_{\oplus}^2/R^2$, where $R_{\oplus}\simeq 6400$km is the Earth's radius.
 On the other hand, by taking a uniform distribution of stars into account, one can estimate the number of planets seeding a particular planet by dust particles, $N_l^{*}\simeq N_lN_{st}/N_*$, leading to the total rate on a planet's surface, $\mathcal{K}_{tot}\simeq 2\pi N_l^{*}\mathcal{F_0}R_{\oplus}^4/R^2\simeq 3\times 10^{-8}$s$^{-1}$.
-This means that every year, one particle can reach the planet, leading to billions of dust grains for a billion years for every single planet.
+This implies that, each year, one particle could reach the planet, resulting in billions of dust grains accumulating over a billion years for each individual planet.